 Public Service Loan Forgiveness (PSLF)

 ICOM does not currently offer federal student loans that would qualify for Public Service Loan Forgiveness.
 Prior federal student loans may qualify for Public Service Loan Forgiveness (PSLF).
-To qualify for PSLF, a student must be employed and working full-time at a U.S. federal, state, local, or tribal government or not-for-profit organization; have Direct Federal loans (or consolidate other federal student loans into a Direct loan); repay the loans under and income-driven repayment plan; and make 120 qualifying payments.
+To qualify for PSLF, a student must be employed and working full-time at a U.S. federal, state, local, or tribal government or not-for-profit organization; have Direct Federal loans (or consolidate other federal student loans into a Direct loan); be enrolled in an income-driven repayment plan; and make 120 qualifying payments.